jtablesaw/tablesaw/README.md

     tornadoes.exportToCsv("data/rev_tornadoes_1950-2014.csv");
 ```
-### Read and write data from the Tablesaw format
+### Read and write data using Tablesaw's ".saw" format

 Once you've imported data you can use Tablesaw's own disk format to save it.
-In Tablesaw format, reads and writes are an order of magnitude faster than optimized CSV operations.
+In .saw format, reads and writes are an order of magnitude faster than optimized CSV operations.

 ```java